JeremyWarui/alx-low_level_programming/README.md

 These are scripts for the low level programming done for practice.

-1. Hello World in C
+* Hello World in C

-2. Variables, Loops and conditionals
+* Variables, Loops and conditionals

-3. Functions and nested loops
+* Functions and nested loops

-4. Debugging
+* Debugging

-5. More functions and nested loops
+* More functions and nested loops

-6. Pointers and Arrays
+* Pointers and Arrays

+* More Pointers, Strings and Arrays

+* More Pointers, Strings and Arrays

+* Recursion

+* Static libraries

+* Argc and Argv